synthizer/synthizer-rs/synthizer/README.md

 With the additional complexity being justified by things such as multiple generators per source, being able to reuse buffers, etc.

+## Building

+This should build out of the box on most platforms, but Windows may have difficulties.
+If you can't build on Windows, try building under an MSVC shell, and if that doesn't work open an issue.